The phone calls we dread

 That’s what we do in our family.
 We all just ‘get there’, so we can all just ‘be there’.

 By the time we made it to Wollongong Hospital from Sydney, Mum had made the place her own, my brother and his family, and my sister and hers, were already there, and some were back for their second visit.
 Dad was wired up to a million machines in the Emergency Ward.
 Everything was pinging and little lines were bouncing up and down erratically.

 For the next twelve hours, we all continued to “be there”.
 We broke the Emergency Ward rules by about 400%, probably more.
 They tried rationalising us down to two guests, or (very reluctantly) “three maximum”.
 We’d feign agreement, five or six of us would walk out, and then come back in ten minutes.
 Eventually, our way of “being there” was accepted.
 Eight people around one bed in an ED cubicle felt about right.

-I think initially they thought dealing with a normal 83 year old man with a slightly dodgy heart, post a stroke.
+I think initially they thought they were dealing with a normal 83-year-old man with a slightly dodgy heart, post a stroke.
 Now, as we drive away from the hospital, they’re much clearer on who they’re dealing with.
 THE most resilient man, and couple, on the planet.

 Before we left (we may have been about to have been thrown out) he was singing “We are the Champions”, word perfect.

 Now, I’m not underestimating the path ahead.
 I’m no doctor, but even I know neurological rehab, post-stroke, is serious.
 I’ve no doubt, the next few weeks will be tough.
 On Dad.
 On Mum.
 On whatever poor physio is given this man as a patient.

 But I also know that this man is up for it.
 He is, quite simply, the most resilient man on the planet.
 Or maybe, he’s one half of THE most resilient couple of the planet.

 And I know this because today is not the first time I’ve seen them go through something monumentally terrifying with laughter and even song.